srizzling/from-terminal-to-tailwind-talk/talk.md

 <!-- Speaker Notes: -->
 <!-- “Frontend still scares me a bit.
 But with curiosity, caffeine, and Copilot — you can build real things.
 Even accidentally.
 Like an altcoin site.
 Or a live demo.
 Or this talk.” -->

+**Speaker Notes:**

+> “I know people on the bench might feel anxious about not knowing what to do next.
+One idea is to use this time to explore tech you aren’t typically exposed to.
+Maybe try earning a certification or building something in that domain.
+It’s a great way to grow and stay engaged while waiting for your next opportunity.”